Registering & Microchipping

-- Certificate of identification or microchip number (preferred) or a statutory declaration, signed and witnessed by a Justice of the Peace.
+- A desexing certificate, if applicable.
+A vet certificate is preferred, or a statutory declaration signed and witnessed by a Justice of the Peace.

-- Additional information will be required for registered breeders, please contact Council for more information.
+- Additional information will be required for registered breeders, working dogs and assistance animals.
+Please contact Council for more information.

 Where can I register?

-Payment can also be made online.
-For further information please visit the NSW Pet Registry.
+Payment can also be made online via the NSW Pet Registry

 How much does it cost?

 The fees for lifetime registration change each financial year.
 The 2023-2024 registration and permit fees effective from 1 July 2023 for a cat or dog anywhere in NSW are prescribed below:

 |Dog Lifetime Registration Fees, 2023-2024|